SEPTIC SHOCK

 -

-Knowledge-focused Recruiting nowThis study looks at the best way to stop the drug vasopressin in adults with septic shock who are in the ICU.
+Knowledge-focused Recruiting nowThis study looks at the best way to stop the blood pressure medication vasopressin in people with septic shock.
 It compares slowly reducing the dose versus stopping it all at once.
 The goal is to see which method causes fewer dangerous drops in blood pressure.
-About 82 people will …
+The study involves …

 Matched conditions: SEPTIC SHOCK